 (b) Submerged fill pipes installed after November 9, 2006, must be no more than 6 inches from the bottom of the storage tank.

 (c) Submerged fill pipes not meeting the specifications of subsection (3)(a) or (3)(b) of this rule are allowed if the owner or operator of a GDF can demonstrate that the liquid level in the tank is always above the entire opening of the fill pipe.
-Documentation providing such demonstration must be made available for inspection by DEQ during the course of a site visit.
+Documentation providing such demonstration must be made available for inspection by DEQ or the EPA Administrator during the course of a site visit.

 (4) Gasoline storage tanks with a capacity of less than 250 gallons are not subject to the submerged fill requirements in section (3) of this rule.